iamstefano/iamstefano/README.md

 - 🔭 I’m currently working on my skills and my future :)
 - 🌱 I’m currently learning REACT and Typescript
-- ⚡ I’m looking for my first job as Junior Front-end developer, wish me luck!
+- ⚡ I’m looking for a job as Junior Front-end developer, wish me luck!
 - 📫 How to reach me: stefanoare@proton.me
 <!-- - 😄 Pronouns: He/Him
 - ⚡ Fun fact: ... -->